DKXXXL/master-thesis/pldi2023/review-reply-densed.md

 * (Reviewer A) **Why is W(t) a term and not a type?
 What are bold-W and bold-P needed for?**

 bold-W is a typo.
 We forgot to delete it.
+In dependent type, a type is also typable (thus need to appear in the term judgement).
+Thus `W(t)` is a term.

 ℙ is a technical device of the system mentioned on Line 788.
 Its functionality is to transform a linkage(overridable/extensible family) into a module(sigma type).
 The reason we need it is because, proper abstraction `A` cannot happen on linkage (𝕃) but only on a module (ℙ). (i.e. contrary to Line 788, the `Γ, 𝕃(𝜎) ⊢ s : A[p¹]` is usually unprovable for nontrivial `A`)